AdobeDocs/experience-platform.en/help/profile/ui/user-guide.md

 ## Profile Browse

-Click the **Browse** tab in order to browse profiles by identities.
+Click the **Browse** tab in order to browse profiles by identity.

 ### Profile metrics {#profile-metrics}

-On the right-hand side of the **Browse** tab are several important profile metrics related to your profile data, including your total [profile count](#profile-count) as well as a listing of profiles by namespace.
+On the right-hand side of the **Browse** tab are several important profile metrics related to your profile data, including your total [profile count](#profile-count) as well as a listing of [profiles by namespace](#profiles-by-namespace).

-These profile metrics are evaluated with the default merge policy for your organization.
+These profile metrics are evaluated using the default merge policy of your organization.
 For more information on working with merge policies, including how to define a default merge policy, see the [Merge Policies user guide](merge-policies.md).

-In addition to these metrics, the profile metrics area also provides a *Last updated* date and time, showing when the metrics were last evaluated.
+In addition to these metrics, the profile metrics section also provides a *Last updated* date and time, showing when the metrics were last evaluated.

 ![](../images/user-guide/profiles-browse.png)